moirahartigan/Ms1-Schools-Out-Childcare/README.md

 + [HTML](https://validator.w3.org/)
   + All pages came back with no errors.
 + [CSS](https://jigsaw.w3.org/css-validator/)
- + CSS came back with no errors.
+  + All pages came back with no errors.
 ### Lighthouse Testing
 I used Chromes Lighthouse tools to test site performance.
 I made sure to check both desktop and mobile performances.
 Below are the screenshots from both tests:
 ***